tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static Tensor<UInt8> create(ByteTensor data);
 public static Tensor<String> create(StringTensor data);
 ```
-The first block of factories create an empty tensor whose memory is then directly mapped to a `[Type]Tensor` by the
+The first block of factories create an empty tensor whose memory is then directly mapped to a
-`Dense[Type]Tensor` class.
-This data structure is then passed to the `dataInit` function for initialization.
+<code><i>Type</i>Tensor</code> by the <code>Dense<i>Type</i>Tensor</code> class.
+This data structure is
+then passed to the `dataInit` function for initialization.
+Note that for strings, this is only possible
-Note that for strings, this is only possible if all elements can be padded to the same length.
+if all elements can be padded to the same length.

 The last block of factories allows the registration of tensors in TensorFlow from tensor data that has been allocated
 and initialized by the user.
 This is useful when the user does not have all required information to use one factory
 method of the previous block, in which case we need to collect all data before knowing what the size of the chunk of
 contiguous memory we need to allocate for the dense tensor.
-This is often the case when working in variable-length datatypes,
+This is often the case when working in variable-length
-like strings.
+datatypes, like strings.

+In case, we need a different type of <code><i>Type</i>Tensor</code> implementation, that is instantiated by the user
+and simply keeps all its elements on the JVM memory heap.
+An <code>NdArray<i>Type</i>Tensor</code> could be a first
-An `ArrayList[Type]Tensor` could be an example of a naive implementation of a `[Type]Tensor` that can grow in size.
+naive representation of such tensor, where all elements are kept in a Java multidimensional array that can grow in size
+if needed.

 ### Creating Sparse Tensors